 Export contents.
-These KML/COLLADA Exporter allows for specifying/selecting the objects of interest for the export.
+These KML/COLLADA/gITF Exporter allows for specifying/selecting the objects of interest for the export.
 These can be single objects or whole areas delimited by a bounding box.
 Two radio buttons [3] at the left side of the export dialog let you choose between those two options.

 - Single object: Enter the GML IDs of the object(s) of interest.
 Multiple IDs have to be separated by commas. - Bounding Box: Enter the coordinates of a bounding box defining the area of interest.
-Objects are exported if they are fully covered by the specified bounding box or if they intersect with its left or bottom borders.
-This strategy also applies to tiled exports (objects in a tile are only exported when fully covered by the tile's bounding box or intersecting with the tile's left or bottom borders).
-This is done in order to avoid exporting the same object twice when the object lies at the same time on more than one tile.
+Objects are exported if their centroids lie within the specified bounding box.
 The reference system used for defining the bounding box can be the same as the one used in the database or any other one supported by Oracle and PostGIS.
-It is also possible to add further user-defined reference systems was introduced (see the previous chapter).
+It is also possible to add further user-defined reference systems (see the previous chapter).
 New reference systems can be added to the Import/Export tool (preferences tab, node Database, subnode Reference systems) as long as they are supported by the used database server.
-The target system with the same dimensionality (WGS84 for 2D, WGS84 3D for 3D) will be applied for the coordinate transformation during the KML/COLLADA Export.
+The target system with the same dimensionality (WGS84 for 2D, WGS84 3D for 3D) will be applied for the coordinate transformation during the KML/COLLADA/gITF Export.

 Tiling only applies to exports of areas defined by a bounding box.
 Tiled exports are used in order to load and unload parts of the exported model depending on their current visibility when viewed, for example, in Google Earth.
 Since the Earth Browser's responsiveness decreases greatly with single files larger than 10 Mb, tiled exports (with tile file sizes usually a lot smaller than that) are highly recommended.
-As mentioned above, only objects fully covered by the tile's bounding box or intersecting with the tile's left or bottom borders will be exported.
+As mentioned above, only objects whose centroids lie within the tile's bounding box will be exported.

-There are three tiling modes [4] available for a KML/COLLADA export:
+There are three tiling modes [4] available for a KML/COLLADA/glTF export:

 - no tiling: as the name implies, no tiling takes place.
-Just a single file is exported.
-This is only advisable when the resulting file is at most 10 Mb in size. - automatic: the area enclosed by the bounding box will be exported in tiles having roughly the side length set on the preferences tab under the node KML/COLLADA Export, subnode Rendering (default value is 125m.).
+Just a single tile holding all the exported objects is exported.
+This is only advisable when the resulting file is at most 10 Mb in size. - automatic: the area enclosed by the bounding box will be exported in tiles having roughly the side length set on the preferences tab under the node KML/COLLADA/glTF Export, subnode Rendering (default value is 125m.).
 The amount of exported rows and columns will be calculated by dividing the length and width (in unit of meters) of the delimiting bounding box by the preferred tile side length and rounding up the result.
 For example: if the user wants to export a 1000m x 1100m bounding box with a preferred tile side length of 300m, 4x4 tiles will be generated since 1000/300 = 3.333 and 1100/300 = 3.666.
 This also implies: in case of automatic tiling it cannot be guaranteed that tiles will be perfectly square, but they will tend to. - manual: the number of rows and columns can be freely set by the user.
-The area will be divided in equally spaced portions horizontally and vertically and the resulting tile sizes and forms will adapt to the values specified.
+The area will be divided in equally spaced portions horizontally and vertically in WGS84 and the resulting tile sizes and forms will adapt to the values specified.